 The one thing upland hunters agree on is the need for a good gun.
 If you're interested in a new shotgun this season, we have some recommendations.
 These guns fit a variety of birds and hunting styles.

-Whether you're looking for a side-by-side, over-under or a semi-automatic, you'll be dropping a lot of birds this season with one of these guns.
+Whether you're looking for a side-by-side, over-under or a semi-automatic, you'll be dropping a lot of grouse, pheasant, and quail this season with one of these guns.

 The Citori has a 28-inch barrel and comes chambered in both 12 gauge and 20 gauge, making it a versatile weapon that is at home in both the field and on the sporting clays range.